eProsima/FastDDS-SH/README.md

 A [System Handle](<!--TODO: add link-->) is a plugin that allows a certain middleware or communication protocol to speak the same language used by the [eProsima Integration Service](https://github.com/eProsima/Integration-Service), that is, *Extensible and Dynamic Topic Types for DDS* (**xTypes**);
-specifically, the *Integration Service* bases its intercommunication abilities on eProsima's open source implementation for the *xTypes* protocol, that is, [eProsima xTypes](https://github.com/eProsima/xtypes).
+specifically, *Integration Service* bases its intercommunication abilities on eProsima's open source implementation for the *xTypes* protocol, that is, [eProsima xTypes](https://github.com/eProsima/xtypes).

 ![System Handle Architecture](docs/images/system-handle-architecture.png)